-Med1Care Therapy Partner’s physical therapists specialize in the treatment of neck pain.
+Med1Care Therapy Partner’s physical therapists specialize in the treatment of neck pain (physical therapy for neck).
 Neck pain is a frequent occurrence, due to the neck’s flexibility and weight-bearing role as it supports the head.
 People with neck pain often experience muscle tightness, restrictions in head mobility, headache and spasms.

 Reasons for Neck Pain